-Individual and group therapy for substance abuse clients can be thought of as two sides of the same coin: both of these techniques encourage those struggling with addiction to talk about their experiences and discover root causes of their addiction.
+Individual and group therapy for people with substance use disorders can be thought of as two sides of the same coin: both of these techniques encourage those struggling with addiction to talk about their experiences and discover root causes of their addiction.

 Together, they are used as part of an overall treatment plan for each client.

 During the initial therapeutic assessment, a licensed professional asks questions to get to know something about a new client’s background, drug of choice, particular challenges in trying to get sober, and expectations of and goals for treatment.
 Since each client is unique, it’s important to understand these elements when developing a recovery plan.

 Group therapy sessions allow clients to share their experiences and provide peer support at their current stage of recovery.
 It’s not necessary for each person in the group to be at the same phase of their recovery journey.
 In fact, when diverse experiences are represented within a group, clients can learn more from each other and gain more perspective on their own situation.

 The group is led by a therapist, who monitors the participants’ interactions to ensure that everyone is being treated respectfully and is being given a chance to speak.
 The therapist may suggest a specific topic for the group to focus on during a session or allow the discussion to flow freely.